JoseBravoMata/Comp3613-project-journal/README.md

 ## Week 11
 ### 1. 23/11/2020- I added the github repository to Travis CI(continous integration) and deleted the license for the repository.
 ### 2. 24/11/2020- I started work on the educational metarials page.
-I copied the tutorpage to use it for the page.
+I copied the tutorpage to reuse it for making the page.
 I added the list of educational material level options to the ui using materialize and fixed the links of the other pages to go to the educational material page.(1hr)